andrewyu6581/andrewyu6581/README.md

 # 你好！

 ## 🛂 manifest
-  - to explore the ways I can apply art to computer science to make this topic more accessible, more creative, and more meaningful
+  - to explore the ways I can apply art to make CS more accessible, creative, and meaningful

 ## 💾 what i've been up to
   - graphic design